 History of Pizza

-The first pizza was created in Naples in the 1500s.
+First pizza was created in Naples.

 The grocery store started selling pizza on the side in 1905.
 It was considered a foreign food, but within a short while parlors started popping up all over the city.
 Next time you visit New York City, head over to Little Italy where your family dine in the very first Lombardi's pizzeria.